borti4938/n64rgb_project_overview/README.md

 #### N64Advanced2

 - Digital to digital video mod with advanced feature set and powerful scaling capabilities
-  - Comparable to N64Digital annd UltraHDMI, both great modding kits, but this is open source :DIY
+  - Comparable to N64Digital and UltraHDMI, both great modding kits, but this is open source: DIY
   - Resolution up to 1440p
   - Flexible scaler for each resolution
   - Scanline emulation